DHTMLX/docs-todolist/docs/api/rest_api/methods/send_method.md

 ### Description

-@short:Sends a necessary HTTP request to the server and returns a promise with the required data.
+@short:Sends a necessary HTTP request to the server and returns a promise with or without data depending on the request.

 All requests to the server are made with the **send()** method which is a part of the **RestDataProvider** service.